garylirocks/terraform-demos/pim_role_assignment/README.md

 - `azurerm_pim_eligible_role_assignment`
 - `azurerm_pim_active_role_assignment`

-To use a service principal to assign PIM roles to other identities, the service principal needs:
+To use a service principal to assign PIM roles for Azure resources, the service principal needs:

-- 'Microsoft.Resources/subscriptions/providers/read' over ARM scope (subscription, resource group, etc)
+- 'User Access Administrator' over ARM scope (subscription, resource group, etc)
-- Microsoft graph:
-  - 'PrivilegedAccess.Read.AzureResources'
-  - 'PrivilegedAccess.ReadWrite.AzureResources'
+- 'Group.ReadWrite.All' to create and manage AAD groups
+- 'User.Read.All' to read users

+## Run

+A Terraform Cloud workspace is used as the backend, which has a dedicated service principal configured in environment.